 Prakashdeep was registered as a trust in 2006 and the number of students at that time was 120.

 The school was reorganized into seven groups from Nursery to Class IV.
 The teachers were provided with a single set of books and the number of students increased to 180.
+Children continued to sit in separate class clusters under the trees in the main park located near the market of Sector 21 A.

 RANDOM aCTS OF SERVICE